Doug Yule: Lou Reed session work (1974–1976)

-1976–1978 (Elliot Murphy, American Flyer and hiatus from music)
+1976–1978 (Elliott Murphy, American Flyer and hiatus from music)

 In early 1976 Yule played guitar on Night Lights (1976) by Elliott Murphy, and joined the band American Flyer later that year as their drummer and background singer.

 American Flyer was an active country rock band from 1976 to 1978, and the band also featured the guitarist Steve Katz of Blood, Sweat & Tears.
 After securing a major-label contract with United Artists, and managing to interest George Martin enough to bring him on board as their producer, American Flyer's debut album American Flyer debuted at #87 on the Billboard Top 200, and they even scored a minor hit with their single "Let Me Down Easy" which debuted at #80 in 1976.

 Despite the promise showed on their first album, their follow-up album Spirit of a Woman failed to chart as high, and did not carry the momentum the label expected, and the band decided to fold.
 After American Flyer disbanded, Yule retired from doing music full-time, and became a cabinetmaker and a luthier of violins.